National Survey of Family Growth: History and details

 While Cycles 1–5 surveyed only women, Cycle 6 and later surveyed both men and women and used households as the unit of analysis.
 Cycle 6 surveyed 12,571 respondents 15–44 years of age: 7,643 females and 4,928 males.
 The 2006–2010 NSFG surveyed 22,682 interviews: over 10,000 interviews with men and more than 12,000 interviews with women.
 In 2006, the NSFG shifted from periodic surveys to continuous interviewing.
 For Cycle 6 onward, the surveys were conducted in person by female interviewers who are hired and managed by the University of Michigan Institute for Social Research.
 The survey samples are intended to be nationally representative but not necessarily representative at subnational levels (such as individual states, ethnicities, or religions).

+NSFG resumed data collection in January 2022 with a multi-mode, continuous survey design.
+Under this survey design, data collection will continue through December 2029.

 Data

 For the survey cycles that have been completed, data is available both in the form of portable document format summaries and as full data files.
 In addition, program statements are available in SAS, SPSS, and STATA.

 Key statistics are also browsable online.

 NSFG data is also mirrored on the website of the University of Michigan's Inter-university Consortium for Political and Social Research.